authzforce/fiware/doc/UserAndProgrammersGuide.rst

    ``org.ow2.authzforce.core.xmlns.test.TestAttributeProvider``.
 In your case and in general, we will refer to it as your *Attribute Provider Model Class*.

 #.
 Create your Attribute Provider factory and concrete implementation class (as in the *Factory* design pattern).
-The Java class must extend
+The Java class must be public, and extend
-   ``org.ow2.authzforce.core.pdp.api.CloseableAttributeProviderModule.FactoryBuilder<APM>``, where ``APM`` stands for your *Attribute Provider Model Class*.
-You may use the `AuthZForce TestAttributeProviderModule class <https://github.com/authzforce/core/blob/release-3.8.3/src/test/java/org/ow2/authzforce/core/test/utils/TestAttributeProviderModule.java>`_
+   ``org.ow2.authzforce.core.pdp.api.CloseableAttributeProviderModule.FactoryBuilder<APM>``, where ``APM`` stands for your *Attribute Provider Model Class*; and the class must have a public no-argument constructor or no constructor.
+You may use the
+   `AuthZForce TestAttributeProviderModule class <https://github.com/authzforce/core/blob/release-3.8.3/src/test/java/org/ow2/authzforce/core/test/utils/TestAttributeProviderModule.java>`_
    (used for AuthZForce unit tests only) as an example.
 In this example, the static nested class ``Factory`` is the one extending ``CloseableAttributeProviderModule.FactoryBuilder<TestAttributeProvider>``.
 Such a class has a factory